Gender and development: Smart economics

+Theoretical approaches

 Advocated chiefly by the World Bank, smart economics is an approach to define gender equality as an integral part of economic development and it aims to spur development through investing more efficiently in women and girls.
 It stresses that the gap between men and women in human capital, economic opportunities, and voice/agency is a chief obstacle in achieving more efficient development.
-As an approach, it is a direct descendant of the efficiency approach taken by WID which "rationalizes 'investing' in women and girls for more effective development outcomes."
+As an approach, it is a direct descendant of the efficiency approach taken by WID which "rationalizes 'investing' in women and girls for more effective development outcomes".
 As articulated in the section of WID, the efficiency approach to women in development was chiefly articulated by Caroline Moser in the late 1980s.
 Continuing the stream of WID, smart economics' key unit of analysis is women as individual and it particularly focuses on measures that promote to narrow down the gender gap.
 Its approach identifies women are relatively underinvested source of development and it defines gender equality an opportunity of higher return investment.
 "Gender equality itself is here depicted as smart economics, in that it enables women to contribute their utmost skills and energies to the project of world economic development."
 In this term, smart economics champions neoliberal perspective in seeing business as a vital vehicle for change and it takes a stance of liberal feminism.